magicblock-labs/redline/README.md

 - **Configurable Transaction Per Second (TPS)**: Users can specify the desired TPS to target during the benchmark, allowing them to simulate different load levels and understand how the validator performs under pressure.

+- **Configurable Requests Per Second (TPS)**: Users can specify the desired RPS to target during the benchmark, this allows for mixing in read requests like `getAccountInfo` and others to the raw transaction benchmarking.

 - **Customizable Connection Settings**: Supports both HTTP1 and HTTP2, with configurable maximum connections for both HTTP and WebSocket protocols.
 REDLINE has a very tight low level control over network IO to ensure accurate measurements.

 - **Flexible Benchmark Modes**: REDLINE supports a range of benchmark modes to target specific performance areas: